hernanponcetta/biblo-express/README.md

 ## Setup
 Coming soon...
 It will be deploy to Heroku.
-I will provide a complete Postman collectin to explore all endpoints.
+I will provide a complete Postman collection to explore all endpoints.